Smithfield House: Heritage listing

 Smithfield House was listed on the Queensland Heritage Register on 21 October 1992 having satisfied the following criteria.

 The place is important in demonstrating the evolution or pattern of Queensland's history.

 Smithfield House is reflective of the pattern of affluent settlement which occurred in Toowoomba in the late 19th century, demonstrating the transition of the Darling Downs from a sparsely populated rural district to one of prosperity and prominence.
 It is one of the many fine residences which reflect Toowoomba's leading position during the development of the rich Darling Downs.
-It is typical of a residence built for wealthy landowners on the Darling Downs during the period.
+It is typical of a residence built for wealthy landowners in the Darling Downs during the period.

 Also of historical significance is the land on which Smithfield house sits.
 The relatively large property located amongst small suburban blocks is reflective of the pattern of land settlement in Toowoomba prior to sub-division and close urban settlement which occurred from the mid 20th century onwards.
 Smithfield originally occupied 300 acres and the current lot is the remnant of this early property.

 The place is important in demonstrating the principal characteristics of a particular class of cultural places.

 It also demonstrates the principal characteristics of a substantial affluent domestic building of late 19th century in Queensland.

 The place is important because of its aesthetic significance.

 Smithfield House demonstrates significant aesthetic value as a substantial, well-composed house displaying fine workmanship and detailing.
 Its spacious gardens complement the house creating a sense of the balance between the substantially sized house and its surrounding environment.

 The place has a special association with the life or work of a particular person, group or organisation of importance in Queensland's history.

 Smithfield House has special association with the work of prominent Toowoomba architect J. Marks as well as special association with the life of James Taylor who was a prominent figure in Toowoomba's development and Mayor of Toowoomba in 1890.